Plaza Indonesia: Shopping mall

-The shopping center was designed by Hellmuth Obata & Kassabaum, and has undergone several major renovations; in 1996, 2000 and 2008.
+The shopping center (initially known as Plaza Indonesia Shopping Center) was designed by Hellmuth Obata & Kassabaum, and has undergone major renovations in 1996, 2000 and 2008.
 Renovations of the south facade and Lamoda Café in the atrium was completed in 2014.
 Again in 2009, Plaza Indonesia expanded with 42,325 m2 of gross floor area in 6 levels, with 24,672 m2 more space.
 The first three levels of the retail extension are connected to the existing shopping center.
-The 4th to 6th levels are dedicated to "modern lifestyle concepts", with various dining and entertainment facilities.
+The 4th to 6th levels are dedicated to "modern lifestyle concepts," with various dining and entertainment facilities.
 The extension also provides 5 levels of underground parking.
 The retail extension has an entrance on Jalan M.H.
 Thamrin.
-Plaza Indonesia is also connected to The Plaza Indonesia Complex.